The cost of living in Amsterdam: all you need to know

 Don’t forget about taxes!

-If the salary range your potential employer is offering is something you can live with, next, consider taxes.
+If the salary range your potential employer is offering is something you can live with, then consider taxes.
 You’ll be obliged to pay payroll tax, which is made up of a salary-based tax along with national insurance contributions for pensions, Dutch benefits and allowances, and unemployment allowance.
-It typically adds up to around 29.7% of your gross income.

-As this tax is quite high, you’ll want to consider your net (take home) pay, rather than simply your gross pay (total salary) — the difference can be substantial.
+As this tax is quite high, you’ll want to consider your net (take home) pay rather than simply your gross pay (total salary) — the difference can be substantial.
 You can use this calculator to estimate your monthly net income based on your salary.
 Some expats qualify for the 30% tax ruling, which means they only pay Dutch taxes on 70% of their gross income.

 Now, to add up all these separate costs would require some math, so to spare you the terrible inconvenience, here are the average estimated monthly costs of living for individuals and families living in Amsterdam: